bhavik5/express-validations/README.md

     express_validations.validations.isValidFirstname(firstname);
     // returns true, if firstname is valid

-    express_validations.validations.isLength('String Length', 0, 50)
+    express_validations.validations.isLength('String Length', minLength, maxLength)
     // returns true, if length is between specified range
-    // minLength or maxLength or both is required
+    // If you have only maxLength criteria, use null for minLength
 ```

 ### Complete List of Validation Methods